 Cupping is an effective, safe, non-invasive treatment modality that has finally shed its mysterious vibe and come into the light.
 Questions?
 Comments?
 Want to try it?
 Feel free to leave a comment or schedule a cupping session to treat yourself like an Olympian.

 Emily is a licensed acupuncturist with a Master of Science degree in Traditional Oriental Medicine.
-Click here to learn more about Emily.
+She no longer is practicing acupuncture at Wellness Minneapolis.